DacoTaco/AudioStreaming/README.md

 # AudioStreaming
-an app i created to stream my music to a device without having the music there. also a project i made to get my hands dirty with C#
+an app i created to stream my music to a device without having the music there. also a project i made to get my hands dirty with C#. this is nowhere near clean code though

 the project uses: